ayeuhugyu/PepperBot/notes.md

   - custom prompts can now use tool calls
   - tool calls will take less time to process because the AI doesn't need to spend time writing $EXEC_TOOL or the text he likes to write around it
 - new tools:
+  - new "date_to_timestamp" tool allows dates to be converted to timestamps
   - new "request_raw_url" allows gpt to request urls with specified body, headers, and method values. this could in theory allow it to use public APIs
   - new "pick_random" tool allows gpt to get a random item from a list
   - probably the most powerful tool ever added, "evaluate_luau" allows gpt to write and evaluate custom luau code. this can be used to complete semi-complex tasks almost instantly
+- removed tools:
+  - get_listening_data because he was overusing it
+  - describe_image because he wasn't using it correctly
+  - dm because it was stupid
+  - date because it has been replaced with date_to_timestamp
+  - get_update because it was stupid
+  - get_deepwoken_build because i dont really deepwoken much more
 - p/prompt has been completely overhauled
   - prompts are now automatically saved instead of you having to do p/prompt save
   - prompts can now be published for viewing on the prompt browser